atchaya436/Atchaya_Assignment/README.md

 # Atchaya_Assignment
-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+## Analyzing Historical Stock/Revenue Data and Building a Dashboard
+Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
+In this assignment, you will extract some stock data, you will then display this data in a graph.